greenwood-capital-tagline-logo

 A. Factors Used to Select Custodians and/or Broker-Dealers

 Greenwood Capital does not maintain custody of your assets on which we advise, although we are deemed to have constructive custody of your assets if you provide authority to instruct your selected custodian to debit your account to pay our fee (see Item 15—Custody).
-Your assets must be maintained in an account at a qualified custodian of your choosing as long as we receive automated data from your selected custodian.
-We do not open your account for you, although we can assist you in doing so.
+Your assets must be held in an account at a qualified custodian of your choosing as long as we receive automated data from your selected custodian.
+We do not open your account for you, although we can assist you in the process.
 Unless you instruct us otherwise, we are able to utilize additional brokers besides your custodian to execute trades for your account as described in this section.

 Brokerage Step-Outs

-Greenwood Capital utilizes “step-out trades” when we determine that it facilitates better execution for certain client trades.
-Step-out trades are transactions which are placed at one broker-dealer and then “stepped out” by that broker-dealer to another broker-dealer for credit.
-Step-out trades benefit the client by finding a natural buyer or seller of a particular security so that we can trade a larger block of shares more efficiently or by allowing us access to greater liquidity for a particular security.
-Unless directed otherwise by the client, we can use step-out trades for any account.
-We also utilize step-out trades to accommodate a client’s directed brokerage mandate.
-In the case of directed brokerage accounts, trades are often executed through a particular broker-dealer and then “stepped-out” to the directed brokerage firm for credit.
-In circumstances where we have followed the client’s instructions to direct brokerage, there can be no assurance that we will be able to step-out the trades.
-If we are able to step-out the trades, there also can be no assurance we will be able to obtain overall best execution than if we had not stepped-out the trades.
-If we believe it is in the best interest of our client, we will step-out trades to participate in soft dollar benefits.
+Greenwood Capital employs “step-out trades” when we determine that they facilitate better execution for certain client trades.
+Step-out trades involve transactions initially placed at one broker-dealer and then “stepped out” to another broker-dealer for credit.
+These trades benefit clients by finding natural buyers or sellers of specific securities, enabling us to execute larger block trades more efficiently, or accessing greater liquidity for particular securities.
+Unless otherwise directed by the client, we may use step-out trades for any account.
+Additionally, we utilize step-out trades to accommodate a client’s directed brokerage mandate.
+However, there is no assurance that we will be able to step-out trades or achieve overall best execution through this method.
+If we believe it is in the client’s best interest, we may use step-out trades to participate in soft dollar benefits.
+Brokerage Dual Contract Programs

 Brokerage for Client Referrals